yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   - VM 3: Minimal (1)

 - **Observations:**
   With a 70% probability, the slow VM processes nearly the same number of total events, but its average and maximum clock jumps increase markedly.
-The reduction in maximum queue length for VM 1 suggests that when internal events are favored, it clears its message backlog more frequently even though each clock update is larger.
+The reduction in maximum queue length for VM 1 suggests that when internal events are favored, it has a smaller message backlog to handle but each clock update is larger.

 ---